Kobayashi, Miyazaki: Local attractions

-According to the Kojiki, or Records of Ancient Matters, this mountain was the place of Tenson-korin; a couple of gods, Izanagi-no-Mikoto (male) and Izanami-no-Mikoto (female) descended from Takama-no-Hara, heaven, to Takachiho-no-Mine.
+According to the Kojiki, this mountain was the place of Tenson-korin; a couple of gods, Izanagi (male) and Izanami (female) descended from Takama-no-Hara, heaven, to Takachiho-no-Mine.
 There is a halberd placed upside down on the peak of Takachiho-no-Mine, this is called Ama-no-Sakahoko, or the halberd of the heaven.
 It is said, that Izanagi-no-Mikoto and Izanami-no-Mikoto placed the Ama-no-Sakahoko on the peak of Takachiho-no-Mine, and mixed the earth to create the country.
 The origin of "Kirishima" is based on the theory that, if you look into this area from afar, Kirishima Mountain range looks like an island floating in the sea of fog.
 Or, it is said that when the Tenson-Korin, the fog was very thick and they could hardly see surroundings.
 As soon as they sowed the rice ears brought from Takama-no-Hara, the fog soon cleared.
 Or, there is also a theory that the volcanic plume was regarded as fog.